What is a Student of Concern

 A student of concern is any student who is displaying behaviors that may get in the way of a student’s ability to be successful in the University environment.
-For more information or questions please contact Director of Residence Life and Student Conduct Sue O’Driscoll at 540-665-4611 or Director of Student Engagement Rick McClendon at 540-665-5445.
+For more information or questions please contact Dean of Students Sue O’Driscoll at (540)-545-7399 or Director of Student Conduct and Community Standards Matthew Coats at (540) 535-3502.

 What happens afterwards

-Once a Student of Concern Report is filed, it is sent to the Behavioral Consultation Team for review.
-The BCT Chair may contact the individual who filed the report to discuss the concern.
-The BCT Chair will reach out to the student of concern to assess what resources would be beneficial to the student and collaboratively develop an action plan with the student to reduce obstacles to their success at Shenandoah.
-The BCT Chair will assist the student in coordinating with campus resources currently being utilized and then will work with the student to monitor progress.
+Once a Student of Concern Report is filed, it is sent to the CARE Team for review.
+The Case Manager will contact the individual who filed the report confirm their report has been received and that steps are being taken to help support the student.
+The CARE team will discuss potential resources and outreach.
+In some situations, the Case Manager may reach out directly to the student of concern to assess what resources would be beneficial to the student and collaboratively develop an action plan with the student to reduce obstacles to their success at Shenandoah.
 Depending upon the circumstances, the referring person may not receive specific information about the student’s action plan.

 What constitutes a concern